jbuchbinder/wp-api/README.md

 ## Changelog

+### GIT

+* Add support for selecting posts by category slug name.

 ### 1.0.3

-* fixed comment parents. you can chooes which parent to post your comment to.
+* Fixed comment parents. you can choose which parent to post your comment to.

 ### 1.0.2
-* set type argument for get_posts and search method
+* Set type argument for get_posts and search method
-* create Continue reading for post_excerpt
+* Create Continue reading for post_excerpt
-* change nicename to nickname in all methods
+* Change nicename to nickname in all methods

 ### 1.0.1
-* removed the jQuery for better performance in the control panel
+* Removed jQuery for better performance in the control panel

 ### 1.0
-* uploaded to wordpress directory
+* Uploaded to wordpress directory

 ## Upgrade Notice